FilConscious/cleanAIF/README.md

 This perception-planning-action loop is repeated at each time step for a set number of episodes, each potentially lasting a varying number of time steps but not exceeding a maximum number, also know as the truncation point.
 An agent that correctly learns about the environment will be able to reach the goal state before the truncation point, causing the termination of that episode.
 At the end of each episode the agent can update parameters related to either the state-observation mapping or the transition probabilities in the environment.

-<a id="orgef546ef"></a>
+<a id="org8adc89b"></a>

 ## Features of the three agents

 1.  **Episodic policy-as-path agent**

-    This is the original agent I implemented based on my initial understanding/interpretation of <cite:&DaCosta2020>.
+    This is the original agent I implemented based on my initial understanding/interpretation of (Da Costa et al. 2020).
 The key features/aspects are:

     -   the environment is episodic, i.e., it resets after $T$ time steps (truncation point) by bringing the agent back to a fixed (or random), initial state